Key in lock symbolizing inheriting a house that is paid off

 • Online valuation tools: Many websites offer free online valuation tools that use algorithms and recent sales data to estimate your property’s value.
 While these tools can’t take into account unique features or recent renovations, they can provide a useful starting point for understanding your inherited property’s potential worth.

-Once you have an accurate valuation of your property, you’ll be well equipped to make the best decision about what to do with your inheritance.
-Whether you choose to sell, rent, or live in the property, knowing its value will ensure you’re making the most of your financial opportunities.
+Whether you choose to sell or rent, or live in the property, knowing its value will ensure you’re making the most of your financial opportunities.

 Discussion with co-heirs

-Inheriting a property with co-heirs can cause friction, but in our experience, the following tips will go a long way to avoid any fallings-out and ensuring a smoother inheritance process:
+In our experience, the following tips will go a long way to avoid any fallings-out and ensure a smoother inheritance process:

 • Open dialogue: Maintain regular and open communication with all co-heirs to understand their viewpoints and aspirations for the inherited property.
 Regular meetings can help maintain transparency and minimize potential disputes.